koukibadr/Cherry-Toast/README.md

 ///indicate whether the toast animation is enabled or not
 ///by default the toast animation is enabled final bool disableToastAnimation;

+///Callback invoked when toast get dismissed (closed by button or dismissed automtically) final Function()? onToastClosed;
 ```